frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_contacts.md

 <!-- add-breadcrumbs -->
 # Google Contacts Integration

-ERPNext provides an integration with Google Contacts in order for all users to synchronize their Contacts.
+ERPNext provides an integration with Google Contacts in order for all users to synchronize their Google Contacts with ERPNext.

 ## Setup